thomassuedbroecker/operator-helloworld/documentation/README.md

-# Operator Framework Ansible Training
+# Operator Framework Ansible Workshop

 ### Introduction

-In this training you will automate the deployment of an `Hello World!` application to OpenShift, with an `Hello World` operator.
+In this workshop you will automate the deployment of an `Hello World!` application to OpenShift, with an `Hello World` operator.

 The automation of your simple operator will contain: